psycopg/psycopg2/doc/src/extras.rst

             retains all the WAL segments that might be needed to stream the changes via all of the currently open replication slots.

+        .. versionchanged:: 2.8.3
+            changed the default value of the *keepalive_interval* parameter to `!None`.

     .. method:: send_feedback(write_lsn=0, flush_lsn=0, apply_lsn=0, reply=False, force=False)

         :param write_lsn: a LSN position up to which the client has written the data locally